EvanPurkhiser/find-on-7digital/README.md

 ## Find on 7digital

-This is a chrome addon which makes finding tracks listed on popular digital MP3 sites such as Beatport and TracksItDown as easy as clicking a button.
+This is a chrome addon which makes finding tracks listed on popular digital MP3 sites such as Beatport and TracksItDown on 7digital as easy as clicking a button.

 ![Beatport Example](http://i.imgur.com/J0HDJJ3.png)